NeelBhatt/Docs-1/aspnet/aspnetcore/client-side/bootstrap.md

    ````

+> [!NOTE]
-Note: If you're going to be using any of Bootstrap's jQuery plugins, you will also need to reference jQuery.
+> If you're going to be using any of Bootstrap's jQuery plugins, you will also need to reference jQuery.

   ## Basic Templates and Features